OpenAgenda/drupal/README.md

 This modules allows you to integrate agendas from [OpenAgenda](https://www.openagenda.com) on your Drupal site.

 REQUIREMENTS
 ------------

-Pick the branch corresponding to your Drupal installation:
+OpenAgenda requires at least Drupal 8.0:
-- `master` is compatible with Drupal 8.8+/9.
+- `8.x-3.x` versions are compatible with Drupal 8.8+/9.
-- `8.3-8.7` is compatible with Drupal 8.3 to 8.7.
+- `8.x-2.x` versions are compatible with Drupal 8.3 to 8.7.
-- `8.0-8.2` is compatible with Drupal 8.0 to 8.2.
+- `8.x-1.x` versions are compatible with Drupal 8.0 to 8.2.

+OpenAgenda requires openagenda/sdk-php >= 1.0.0.

 INSTALLATION
 ------------